-This is the first issue paper, co-written by Anita Gurumurthy, Nandini Chami and Cecilia Alemany, for the Digital Justice Project -- a collaborative research and advocacy initiative of IT for Change and DAWN (Development Alternatives with Women for a New Era).
+This is the first issue paper, co-written by Anita Gurumurthy, Nandini Chami and Cecilia Alemany, for Feminist Digital Justice -- a collaborative research and advocacy initiative of IT for Change and DAWN (Development Alternatives with Women for a New Era).

 Digital platform companies have emerged as neo-feudal overlords profiting from a brutally extractive data regime.
 They monopolize markets using the intelligence harvested from vast and varied data sets as the key driver for locally responsive innovations and targeted marketing.